bright/new-www/content/our-areas/custom-software-development.md

 layout: our-service
 our_service_id: custom software development
 meta_title: Custom Software Development
-meta_description: We are a custom software development company from Poland.
+meta_description: We are a digital products agency from Poland.
 Since 2012 we have developed custom applications for clients from the UK, Israel, Norway and more.
 our_services_icon: /images/custom_software_development2.png
 name: custom software development
 slug: custom-software-development